-Alana Hunt / Communications Coordinator
+Alana Hunt / Regional Assembly Coordinator

 Alana Hunt holds a deep interest in cultural practices taking shape outside of city-centres across Australia and the wider Asia-Pacific.
 Her activities as an artist and writer are defined by a commitment to sensitively challenge ideas and histories in the public sphere and the social space between people; she circulates her work through exhibitions, publishing, podcasts, events and forms of exchange that hold a degree of intimacy even when carried through mass-media.